emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 This method starts with a full model (a model that contains all of the main effects or predictor variables).
 Using an iterative process, the backward elimination method identifies and eliminates the nonsignificant predictor variables, one at a time.
 At each step, this method removes the least significant variable of the nonsignificant terms (the variable with the largest p-value).

 The smaller your significance level, the more evidence you need to keep a predictor variable in the model.
 This results in a more parsimonious model.

+The default significance level for a predictor to stay in the model is 0.05.
+You can change the significance level by adding `SLSTAY=`*value* or `SLS=`*value* in the `MODEL`statement.

 ### Adjusted Odds Ratios